hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 It was the knowers who reclaimed the jungles for cultivation.
-Then, over that cleared plot of land was built the Vedic altar; in that pure sky of Bhârata, up rose the sacred smoke of Yajnas; in that air breathing peace, the Vedic Mantras echoed and re-echoed — and cattle and other beasts grazed without any fear of danger.
+Then, over that cleared plot of land was built the Vedic altar; in that pure sky of Bhārata, up rose the sacred smoke of Yajnas; in that air breathing peace, the Vedic Mantras echoed and re-echoed — and cattle and other beasts grazed without any fear of danger.
 The place of the sword was assigned at the feet of learning and Dharma.
 Its only work was to